 Matt leads Ensemble Entropy a dynamic new music ensemble / group / band exploring the space between composed contemporary music & free improvisation.
-Gigs / concerts often include featured guests to showcase their talents before joining the ensemble!
-These include; improvisation piano maverick Matthew Bourne, free improvisation giant Mark Sanders [drums] and electronics inventor Jenn Kirby.
+The group has collaborated with many superb guests including; improvisation piano maverick Matthew Bourne, free improvisation giant Mark Sanders [drums] and the fearless avant-garde mezzo Loré Lixenberg.

 February 2018 saw a large ensemble edition of the group at IKLECTIK named Orchestra Entropy - bringing together 10 improvisers including Sarah Gail Brand, Benedict Taylor, Tom Ward to perform Matt’s extended devised work RITUALS plus music by Megan Steinberg and Jennifer Walshe.

 Matt is a proud D'Addario Woodwinds Performing Artist | Photo by Mark Allan - British Composer awards 2018 at the British Museum.